IBM/magkit-monitoring/README.md

+[![build-module](https://github.com/IBM/magkit-monitoring/actions/workflows/build.yaml/badge.svg)](https://github.com/IBM/magkit-monitoring/actions/workflows/build.yaml)

 # Magnolia Monitoring Module

+## Scope

 The Magnolia Monitoring Module provides several REST endpoints for monitoring the Magnolia application.
-[![build-module](https://github.com/IBM/magkit-monitoring/actions/workflows/build.yaml/badge.svg)](https://github.com/IBM/magkit-monitoring/actions/workflows/build.yaml)

 > **:warning: WARNING:** This module registers a filter in the Magnolia Filter Chain. \
 > When uninstalling this module make sure to remove the filter beforehand.
 Otherwise Magnolia might not be able to start up again.\
 > The filter is called **prometheus**

-## Scope

-A [module](https://documentation.magnolia-cms.com/display/DOCS/Modules) containing an [app](https://documentation.magnolia-cms.com/display/DOCS/Apps) for the [Magnolia CMS](http://www.magnolia-cms.com)

 ## Usage